microsoft/AcademicContent/Scripts/Bulk-Sandbox-Deployment-Automation-Bash/README.md

     ```
     > Note: git is already installed on the your system

  6. Setting up a temporary VM in Azure in the same region will boost performance
  7. Change permissions recursively of the bash script file to be executable by running command:
     ```sh
     $ chmod -R +x *
     ```
+ 8. If you wish to set up email for post-deploy notifications, please see [Email Server Setup](#email-server-setup) near the end of this document.

 ## Input parameters